Getting a prescription filled Alternative Names

 Some people and insurance companies choose to use mail-order pharmacies.

 The prescription is sent to the mail-order pharmacy or phoned in by the health care provider.

 Your medicine may cost less when you order it by mail.
 However, it may take a week or more for the medicine to get to you.

 Mail order is best used for long-term medicines you use for chronic problems.

 Buy short-term medicines and drugs that need to be stored at certain temperatures at a local pharmacy.

 INTERNET (ONLINE) PHARMACIES

 Rabbani A, Alexander GC.
 Cost savings associated with filling a 3-month supply of prescription medicines.
-Appl Health Econ Health Policy.
-2009;7(4):255-264.

-Linda Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.